AnaG0307/MindFlow/README.md

 #### **Team Approach to Work:**

-Using the Agile methodology we had a retrospective and review meeting once a week.
+Using the Agile methodology, we had a retrospective and review meeting once a week.
 We also met for stand-ups where possible, and ensure that we plan out our objectives for each of our week-long sprints.
 We did set a rough meeting schedule of Monday, Wednesday and Friday, although this was flexible to accommodate everyone’s individual schedules.
 We each updated our Google doc daily with what we have done that day.
 We initially planned to test our code after the second week and test our code as we go along.
 Feedback from the testing was provided in our meetings.

 We were working in a shared GitHub repository, checking out branches and taking care when merging with the main branch.
 As none of us are that experienced using GitHub we initially created a practice repository to practice uploading code, checking out branches and merging.
 Once we felt confident with GitHub we started for real!